+In the past, my family and I would get up really early on Black Friday, stand outside in frigid temperatures, and wait in line until the doors opened to one of the biggest sales of the year.
 We would all take separate parts of the store and divide and conquer.
-We’d all meet back at the front of the store to assess all of the deals we got our hands on before we went to checkout.
-I’m a little embarrassed to say that some years we’d need more than one shopping cart and even more than one car to transport all the gifts we “needed” to buy.
+We’d all meet back at the front of the store to assess all of the deals we got before we went to checkout.
+I’m a little embarrassed to say that some years we’d need more than one shopping cart to transport all the gifts we “needed” to buy.

-Set a spending limit
+1. Set a spending limit

-You get to the checkout lane and see a three-digit number pop up on the screen.
+You get to the checkout page and see a three-digit number pop up on the screen.
 Yikes!
-Avoid feeling surprised at the amount you spent by setting a spending budget before you even enter the store.
+Avoid feeling surprised at the amount you spent by setting a spending budget before you even virtually enter the store.
 I recommend really sitting down and looking at your finances rather than choosing a number at random.
 How much money are you OK spending on gifts this year?
 Who all do you need to buy for?
 How much would you like each individual gift to cost?
-Having clear answers to the questions before you go shopping will help you know what to look for, when to find a better deal on certain items, and when you’re getting close to reaching your spending limit.
+Having clear answers to the questions before you start shopping will help you know what to look for, when to find a better deal on certain items, and when you’re getting close to reaching your spending limit.

-Ask people what they want for Christmas
+2. Ask people what they want for Christmas

 Do people still make Christmas lists or is that just my family?
 While searching for the perfect gift can be fun, it helps to have a few suggestions in your back pocket to rely on.
 Take a moment to send an email or text and ask your friends and family to give you a few ideas for gifts they’d like this year.
 This will save you time and energy.
 Plus, with a list in hand, you have a better chance of sticking to the budget you set for yourself because you already know the price of the item.

-Check the deals ahead of time
+3. Check the deals ahead of time

 In the past, the Black Friday deals were kept secret until the day of.
 These days, you can find out what’s on sale weeks in advance.
 Take advantage of this shift in the tradition and look at the deals before you start your holiday shopping.
 Especially if you’re looking for electronics, you’re going to want to see who has exactly what you need and at what price.
 (Remember, spending limit!)
 Not only will you feel more prepared, but many stores also offer price matches, so you’ll want to make sure you’re getting the best possible deal for everything you buy.

-Consider an experience over a traditional gift
+5. Consider an experience over a traditional gift

 Black Friday doesn’t have to break your budget or put you into debt.
 As cheesy as it sounds, and even with a few gifts too, the holidays truly are about making memories.

-So tell us, what Black Friday deals are you looking forward to shopping?
+So tell us: what Black Friday deals are you looking forward to shopping?